What You Need to Know About Geographer

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 In 2016, there was an estimated number of 1,500 jobs in the United States for Geographer.
 New jobs are being produced at a rate of 13.3% which is above the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Geographer by 2026.
-There will be an estimated 200 positions for Geographer per year.
+The BLS estimates 200 yearly job openings in this field.

 The states with the most job growth for Geographer are Oregon, Missouri, and Georgia.
 Watch out if you plan on working in Wisconsin, Washington, or North Carolina.
 These states have the worst job growth for this type of profession.

 Do Geographers Make A Lot Of Money?

 Geographers make between $50,720 and $109,900 a year.

 Geographers who work in California, Georgia, or Colorado, make the highest salaries.

 How much do Geographers make in each U.S. state?